EUSurvey/KatalonServer/README.md

 ## Usage
 1. Call http://{yourDeploymentIP}:{yourDeploymentPort}/katalon/status, to see if the server is up and running;
 1. Call http://{yourDeploymentIP}:{yourDeploymentPort}/katalon/start/{nameOfATestSuite}/{browserName}, to run a test suite, the server will answer with the test suite's JUnit report in XML.
 The browser name can be IE, Chrome, Edge, Firefox.
-1. Call http://{yourDeploymentIP}:{yourDeploymentPort}/katalon/stop, to stop the Katalon running process and all its children process.
+1. Call http://{yourDeploymentIP}:{yourDeploymentPort}/katalon/stop, to kill all the Katalon running processes (including children processes) initialy created using the application server.